weltliteratur/blog/_drafts/2022-11-15-vossian-antonomasia-extraction.markdown

 ---
-title: "Vossian Antonomasia Extraction: Bringing in heavy machinery"
+title: "Vossian Antonomasia Extraction Using Pre-Trained Language Models"
 layout: post
 author: [michel, robert, frank]
 comments: true
-date: 2022-11-15
+date: 2022-11-17
 ---

 Hi there, let’s get back to one of our favorite topics: [Vossian Antonomasia](https://vossanto.weltliteratur.net/) (VA).
-In [our last paper](https://weltliteratur.net/vossian-antonomasia-next-level/), we tried to detect VA automatically using rule-based methods and a simple neural network approach.
-The latter showed very promising results, so we continued along this line and brought in heavy machinery, the Michael Jordans in the field of natural language processing: pre-trained language models.
+In [our 2019 EMNLP-IJCNLP paper](https://weltliteratur.net/vossian-antonomasia-next-level/), we tried to detect VA automatically using rule-based methods and a simple neural network approach.
+The latter showed very promising results, so we continued along this line and brought in some heavier machinery, the Michael Jordans in the field of natural language processing: pre-trained language models.

-Neural networks and especially pretrained language models (PLMs) like [BERT](https://aclanthology.org/N19-1423.pdf) have shown that they can improve a wide range of NLP tasks, especially those for which large labeled datasets are not available.
+Neural networks and especially pre-trained language models (PLMs) like [BERT](https://aclanthology.org/N19-1423.pdf) have shown that they can improve a wide range of NLP tasks, especially those for which large labeled datasets are not available.